Feeling “so-so”? – (L)anguishing in times of a pandemic

-It’s okay to not feel okay right now.
-When struggling to maintain your focus while working, motivate yourself for another home workout, or stay optimistic, self-compassion can help to ease this feeling of inner resistance or guilt.
+When struggling to maintain your focus while working, motivate yourself for another home workout or stay optimistic, self-compassion can help to ease this feeling of inner resistance or guilt.
 Treat yourself with kindness and talk to others to acknowledge that you are not the only one feeling this way.
-In fact, self-disclosure and showing compassion for the other can already lift our mood: Studies show that felt-understanding enhances health and happiness (Lun et al. 2008) and encourages openness in relationships (Oishi et al. 2010).
+In fact, self-disclosure and showing compassion for the other can already lift our mood: Studies show that felt-understanding enhances health and happiness (Lun et al., 2008) and encourages openness in relationships (Oishi et al., 2010).
 What’s more, a giving attitude is what “languishers” can learn from “flourishers” (Wissing, 2019).
 So let’s make a conscious effort to support others and show them our appreciation.

 Although external circumstances may cause the number of languishing people to increase these times, the feeling itself is nothing new.
 Jeff Haden states in the Inc. Magazine that we go through phases – we languished before the pandemic and will afterwards.
 In fact, “to languish is human.
 As is deciding to look for, and take advantage of, the opportunities that inevitably result from change.
 Because opportunities always follow”.
 This calls for a shift in perspective.
-Yes, there may be many uncontrollable factors limiting our action opportunities right now.
-But rather than focusing on what is lacking, we should focus on what is possible, on opportunities, and on the things that can make our lives worthwhile.
+Yes, there may be many uncontrollable factors limiting our opportunities right now.
+But rather than focusing on what is lacking, we should focus on what is possible.
+On opportunities.
+And on the things that can make our lives worthwhile.

-Gratitude exercises, for example, may be a starting point to adopt an abundance mindset and become aware of the things that are still going well.
+Gratitude exercises, for example, may be a starting point to adopt an abundance mindset.
+It helps us become aware of the things that are still going well.
 Positive psychology recommends writing down three things you are grateful for every day or writing a gratitude letter to a loved one.
-Perhaps you’d also like to try out a guided reflection with our Flow Session “Thank Me Later”.
+Or try out a guided reflection with our Flow Session “Thank Me Later”.

 To languish is human.
 As is deciding to look for, and take advantage of, the opportunities that inevitably result from change.
 Because opportunities always follow.

 We may also counteract a feeling of emptiness by engaging in meaningful activities.
-In the work setting, for instance, people reported significantly higher levels of well-being when they viewed their work as a “calling” or “passion”, compared to those who viewed their work as a career (Wrzesniewski et al., 1997).
-They also experienced more meaning in life and were more satisfied overall (Steger and Dik, 2009).
+At work, for instance, people reported significantly higher levels of well-being when they viewed their work as a “calling” or “passion”, compared to those who viewed their work as a career (Wrzesniewski et al., 1997).
+They also experienced more meaning in life and were more satisfied overall (Steger & Dik, 2009).

 If you think about it, what is it that can provide you with a sense of purpose in your everyday life?
 In which areas can you align your actions with your personal values?
 Where can you contribute to others, to society, to our planet?
 Which issues do you hold close to your heart?
 These questions may not be answered straightaway.
 But reflecting on them may bring you closer to flourishing.
 For some guidance during these reflections, check out our Flow Sessions Rocking Chair, Legacy, and Jar of Life.